SergeyMarkelov/Spring_Rest_API/README.md

 The API can do queries: GET, POST, PUT, DELETE;

-Has features for searching a person by by ID or last name.
+Has features for searching a person by ID or last name.